RCS vs SMS: The ultimate comparison guide

 Messages sent between end-users and businesses are encrypted in transit between RBM agents and Google servers, as well as between telecom operators and users’ devices.

-Messages received on users’ mobile devices are encrypted using any device-wide encryption that users have configured, and Google utilizes on-device security models to protect message data.
-In summary, RCS messages are just as secure as SMS when all available security features are applied by operators.
+Messages received on users’ mobile devices are encrypted using any device-wide encryption that users have configured, and Google uses on-device security models to protect message data.

 How many people use RCS now?